Thursday, August 15, 2013

 Looking for more and other footprints, I came across carbon or green footprints.
 You can calculate your personal ecological footprint using two programs I found on the Internet:

-I know that my figure for travel is low, for I use my car just for 5000 km (3000 miles) a year, walk what is accessible on foot, and take the train for longer distances.
+I know that my travel figure is low, for I use my car only for 5000 km (3000 miles) a year, walk what is accessible on foot, and take the train for longer distances.
 My apartment is built according to current environmental standards, and we keep temperatures low in winter.

-Having already changed my incandescent bulbs starting as early as 1999 to neon (actually mercury) tubes, I now switch whenever possible to LEDs.
+Having already switched my incandescent bulbs, starting as early as 1999, to neon (actually mercury) tubes, I now change to LEDs whenever possible.
 Elisabeth and I eat more fish than meat and keep locally produced fruit and vegetables for our groceries.
 On the other hand, I like my electronic gear and am always looking for more speed and efficiency.

 No comments: